 Sometimes students in high school need a different path to graduation.
-Alternative programs help students to get ahead, catch up in courses, or re-take failed courses.
+Alternative programs help students to find the perfect fit for their needs, get ahead, catch up in courses, or re-take failed courses.
 Students should evaluate the options among the alternative programs to select the right individual path.